Bochoxic/MLOPS_Tomato_Project/reports/README.md

 > *experiments.*
 >
 > Answer:
 > cookie-cutter is standardized way of creating project structures, making one able to faster get understand the other persons code.
 It just a template and maybe not all parts of it are important for our project.
-From the cookiecutter template we have filled out the 'src' folder.
+From the cookiecutter template we have filled out the 'src' folder:
 - src: here we have filled out the following folders:
       -'data' where is the code to download and make the datasets for our model.
       - 'models' where is the code to create the network, train and predict.

-We have added the following folders for running our experiments:
+> We have added the following folders for running our experiments:
 - ./dvc: contains a pointer to your remote storage
-      - .github:
+- .github: .github/workflows/ contains different workflows
-      - config:
+- config: contains config files to keep track of hyperparameters
-      - reports:
+- reports: contains the project description and exam
-      - src:
-      - tests:
+-tests: contains the unit testing to tests individual parts of your code base.